KangyongMa/GVIM/README.md

 ## 🧬 Key Additions:
 1. **Configuration Section**: Added instructions for setting the file path and managing API usage limits.
-2. **File Path Update**: Explicitly mentioned to update the file path based on the user’s local setup.
+2. **File Path Update**: Explicitly mentioned to update the file path based on the user's local setup.
 3. **API Usage Limits**: Provided a reminder about API call limits to ensure users are aware and can plan their usage accordingly.

-4. ## API Key Setup
+## API Key Setup
 Ensure that you have configured the necessary API keys in your local environment before running the project.
 The following keys need to be manually set up:
 - `TAVILY_API_KEY`
 - `REPLICATE_API_TOKEN`
 - `Groq_API_KEY`

 ## 📋 Requirements

 ### Installation
 ```bash
 # Create and activate a new conda environment
 conda create -n gvim python=3.9.19